sgignoux/1000wordsperday.com/README.md

 * Delayed gratification and motivation
 * Sacrifice, what are you willing to sacrifce to get it (AJATT)
 * The comfortable hard road, vs uncomfortable easy road?
 (Justify because you are learning japanese the hard way)
-* Consistency beats strategy
-* It’s okay to not have a plan
 * Becoming a father
 * Quantity vs Quality
 * Transactional vs strategic thinking
+* When smart can’t beat experience
+* Does writing improve speaking

 ### Done

 * Why writing
 * short term vs long term
 * doing fun stuff vs persisting when it is hard
+* Consistency beats strategy
+* It’s okay to not have a plan